AndreSilvs/RTMasterThesis/README.md

 To download and run the project you will require the VS 2015 redistributables. https://www.microsoft.com/en-us/download/details.aspx?id=48145.
 The DevIL and SDL2 dlls are included with the executables.

 If you plan on using parts of my code, know that my code was made to fit the use-cases I thought necessary at the time.
+Several modules are not fully implemented as a result.
 Use at your own risk!